autumnkids/miscellaneous-study-notes/docs/database/mongodb.md

 ### WiredTiger v1

 WiredTiger is a Storage Engine acquired by MongoDB.
-It comes with better performance where compression and concurrent writes are introduced.
-But the tradeoff in v1 is that both the `_id` lookup and the secondary index lookup are now required two B+ Tree lookup, since a hidden cluster index is introduced between the index and the BSON document in this version of implementation.
+It comes with better performance where concurrent writes is introduced.
+But the tradeoff in v1 is that both the `_id` lookup and the secondary index lookup are now required two B+ Tree lookup, since a hidden clustered index is introduced between the index and the BSON document in this version of implementation.
+The `_id` field firstly points to a `recordId` which then is used in the hidden clustered index to locate the document from the disk.

-The upside is that